 Last updated on June 19, 2020 at 02:00 pm

-As we continue to practice social distancing and follow stay-at-home orders, now’s a great time to change up your boring cooking routine by firing up the grill.
+As we continue to practice social distancing, now’s a great time to break out of your boring cooking rut by firing up the grill.
 While barbecuing is a great way to enjoy warm weather, it’s important to remember you’re dealing with glowing hot coals or tanks of propane gas.
 Whether you’re a first-time griller, switching cooking methods (charcoal to gas or vice versa) or an experienced grill-master, it’s a good idea to brush up on basic grill safety tips.
 After all, an average of 4,500 grill fires take place on residential properties each year, and no one wants their BBQ to be remembered as the one that went up in flames.

 - Any grill – propane or charcoal – should only be used outside.